ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 A clean URL structure gives a better click through rate.
 Nowadays search engines are smart enough to detect whether the URL has any relation with the content.
 I have seen many blogs whose URL contains page ids in it.
 This will not convey any good information to either a human reader or to a search engine bot.
 It is only used for the convenience of differentiating all the pages within a blog.
 Do not use ids in URL.

 Including date is a choice.
-You can opt it if you think that helps users in some way.
+You can opt it if you think it will help users in some way.
 Search engines may extract this data.
 It is useful if dates really matter to your content.
 {: .clear}

 Imagine you are a comic book reviewer.
 You review Iron Man comic every month then it would be a great idea to have URLs like this